zmdominguez/zmdominguez.github.io/_posts/2020-11-19-todo-detector.md

 ### Being specific

-There is another term that most talk on Lint mention a lot, and that is "visit".
+There is another term that most talks on Lint mention a lot, and that is "visit".
 I haven't seen an exact accurate definition of the term, but from what I gather this is what we call the act of Lint getting to a particular UAST node or PSI element.

 This means if we want to look at usages of a method for example, we need to "visit" methods and figure out if the issue exists there.
 If we want to write a rule that checks constraints in a layout file, then we probably need to "visit" XML attributes and values.